-Table P 1.1.2.b Adults with high or very high levels of psychological distress by capital city/balance of state
+Table P 1.1.2.bAdults with high or very high levels of psychological distress by capital city/balance of state

-Source: ABS 2015, Customised report, National Health Survey: First Results, 2014-15 (cat. no. 4364.0.55.001)
+Source: ABS 2015, Customised report, National Health Survey: First Results, 2014-15 (cat. no. 4364.0.55.001) Geographies are based on 2016 ASGS classification.

-Australian Capital Cities and Australian Rest of State are calculated using weighted Greater Capital City Statistical Area proportions.
+Australian capital cities and Australian rest of state are calculated using weighted Greater Capital City Statistical Area proportions.

 Care should be taken when comparing this data to other data in the table.
-The weighted average for 2007-08 Australian Rest of State excludes Rest of Northern Territory in calculation.
+The weighted average for 2007-08 Australian rest of state excludes rest of Northern Territory in calculation.